faustinaleo18/ML_Zoomcamp_2024/capstone_1/README.md

 ### Discussion
 Actually I have tried to deploy this app by using AWS ECR and Lambda and connected it into API gateaway, but I have no idea why it still gave me an error.
 So that's why I didn't deploy this app to the cloud

+### Documentation
+For the documentation, you can check on photo folder

 ### References
 Muthayya, et al. (2014).
 An overview of global rice production, supply, trade, and consumption. *Annals of the New York Academy of Sciences, 1324*(1), 7–14. https://doi.org/10.1111/nyas.12540